AjayKce/Eliquite/README.md

 # ELIQUITE
 Hello, Geekeee!!!
 I am Ajay V from Karpagam College of Engineering.
-I am very font of UI/UX design and I made this app for the better sake of Education.
+I am a UI/UX design enthusiasist and I made this app for the better sake of Education.
 Eliquite is a ERP Application which is a global authentication Application which provides the many modules such as attendance, feedback etc to satisfy the college ERP modules.
 <hr/>